dhrush/Medium-API-Clone/README.md

 # Medium-API-Clone

-## Trying to clone the backend API of medium.com
+## TClone of backend API of medium.com

 ### Technologies Used